payw-org/eodiro-next/README.md

 **`useAuth()`**

-Inside React components, you can achieve the same auth information with this hook.
+Inside React components, you can retrieve the same auth information with this hook.
 Although either you can use `getAuthState` on client side, you should not use it because the `AuthContext` that `useAuth` returns is already set by the same function internally.

 ### JSX className